-Contract for Sale - A legally binding document that describes the outlining details of land sale in any part of the UK.
+Contract for Sale - A legally binding document that describes the outlining details of a land sale in any part of the UK.

 Covenant - A written document that relates to the various terms of a real estate transaction.
 A covenant can include the rights of

 Environmental Agency - A governmental department that is responsible for the prevention of pollution and its effects on the local environment.

 Green Belt - This refers to an area of land that is protected against development.

 Limits of Development - Before a building project commences, the local council may impose various restrictions with the aim of protecting the

-Localism Bill - A legal ruling which provides written approval of a party’s right to build on a local property.
+Localism Bill - A legal ruling that provides written approval of a party’s right to build on a local property.
 This bill was passed

 Master Plan - The architectural blueprints and final outline for a property development project.

-Planning Brief - This refers to a type of document which is submitted to a local council, specifying the intended scope of a development.
+Planning Brief - This refers to a type of document that is submitted to a local council, specifying the intended scope of a development.

 Planning Permission - The legally required approval from a local council to go ahead with a development project.
 This can be requested via an

 Prior Approval - If a developer submits a proposal for a project and it has not been processed or turned down by the planning authority

 ROI (Return on Investment) - This is the return on an initial investment expressed as a percentage value.

-Right to Build - This is included as part of the Localism Bill and it empowers local communities to make independent decisions on whether
+Right to Build - This is included as part of the Localism Bill, and it empowers local communities to make independent decisions on whether

-Rural Exceptions Policy - A policy which allows affordable housing developments to take place on pre-allocated sites in rural areas.
+Rural Exceptions Policy - A policy that allows affordable housing developments to take place on pre-allocated sites in rural areas.
 This is aimed

-Section 106 Agreement - This is a legal treaty which specifies whether or not additional construction may be carried out once the initial
+Section 106 Agreement - This is a legal treaty that specifies whether or not additional construction may be carried out once the initial

 Sustainability Appraisal - This is an evaluation that is carried out by a local council in order to create a sustainable housing supply for the

 Title - Under English law, all of the land in England is officially owned by the Crown.
 However, tenure of the land is granted

 Urban Regeneration - This is a continual development process aimed at improving the growth in cities and large towns, in terms of housing,

-ZVI or Zone of Visual Influence - This refers to the potential view that will be created when a development is constructed.
+ZVI, or Zone of Visual Influence - This refers to the potential view that will be created when a development is constructed.